|Activities to accomplish during the semester||This course will focus on developing a capstone project and a portfolio.|

 Capstone project(s): The project(s) should be something you can use as an example of your programming and database ability.
 I strongly suggest project(s) with multiple programs that manipulates a database, maintains information, interacts with the user, does significant processing etc. The project(s) should bring together things you learned in multiple courses and should include things you would like to know and understand.
 The project should involve research and development of these ideas.
 You should start to think about what you want to do and send me a proposal.
 Depending on the complexity students will be required to do one or several projects.
 The final project should be documented.
 Note that you should use flowcharts or pseudocode for the logic in your programs and those should be submitted.

 I suggest that you develop the proposal for the semester long project(s) and meet with me or submit it.
 The sooner the better!
 As you work on the capstone project(s), I want a report on your status each week.
-By the end of April/beginning of May, the capstone project should be completed and you should setup a meeting where you can demo the results.
+By the end of November/beginning of December, the capstone project should be completed and you should setup a meeting where you can demo the results.